 By accepting Florida workers’ compensation benefits for a workplace accident, injury or illness, an injured employee agrees not to sue their employer for any negligence that may have caused them harm.
 But, it does not bar an injured employee from pursuing a third-party negligence claim against other persons or entities that may have contributed to their injury or illness.

 A third-party negligence, or liability, claim is a personal injury or wrongful death lawsuit that can recover money in addition to workers’ compensation benefits.
 This includes additional damages for pain and suffering, disfigurement, and lost wages.
+It should be noted that if the third negligence resulted in a wrongful death, the Florida probate court and a Florida probate lawyer may be required.

 If your workplace injury was caused by the negligence of a third party, the Orlando work injury lawyer at Frank M. Eidson, P.A., can obtain additional money for you and your family.
 Frank M. Eidson has been a Florida workplace injury attorney in a single-lawyer practice for more than 24 years, and has recovered millions of dollars in third-party negligence settlements and verdicts for clients.

-If you’ve been injured or lost a family member in an on-the-job accident in Central Florida,contact the law office of Frank M. Eidson, P.A., today.
+If you’ve been injured or lost a family member in an on-the-job accident in Central Florida, contact the law office of Frank M. Eidson, P.A., today.
 Frank Eidson will meet with you to discuss your case and the legal options open to you to ensure you obtain all of the compensation you deserve.

 Additional Liability for Your Injury